 March 19, 2010 | Washington Post (registration required)

-by Jack Goldsmith (member of the Task Force on National Security and Law) and Benjamin Wittes (member of the Task Force on National Security and Law)
+by Jack Goldsmith (Senior Fellow and Member of the Task Force on National Security and Law) and Benjamin Wittes (member of the Task Force on National Security and Law)

 The Obama administration and its critics are locked in a standoff over whether to try Khalid Sheikh Mohammed and the other alleged Sept.
 11 conspirators in a military commission or in federal court. . . .